Audit Evidence: Types, Examples & Reliability for Asset Audits

 What is Audit Evidence?

 The quality and quantity of audit evidence directly impact the credibility of audit results.
-CPCON Group specializes in gathering comprehensive audit evidence across multiple categories to deliver defensible, audit-ready reports for financial reporting, compliance, and operational decision-making.
+Through its fixed asset audit and verification services and physical inventory counting services, CPCON Group specializes in gathering comprehensive audit evidence across multiple categories to deliver defensible, audit-ready reports for financial reporting, compliance, and operational decision-making.

 1